davidemerson/nnix.com/content/reading/The_Production_of_Houses.md

   rating = ["4"]
 +++

 This is the story of a project executed in Baja Mexico.
 It's part journal, part reflection.
-Very interesting if you're reading the others in the series, but not particularly informative on its own.&nbsp;
+Very interesting if you're reading the others in the series, but not particularly informative on its own.